Cody Marrs

 Articles and Book Chapters:

-Battle-Pieces and the Problem of Beauty,” in The Oxford Handbook on Herman Melville, eds.
-Jennifer Greiman and Michael Jonik (forthcoming, Oxford University Press)
+Battle-Pieces and the Problem of Beauty,” in The Oxford Handbook of Herman Melville, eds.
+Jennifer Greiman and Michael Jonik (New York and Oxford: Oxford University Press, 2025), 477-488.

 "Introduction: The System of American Literature, 1851-1877," in Nineteenth-Century American Literature in Transition, Vol. 3 (Cambridge and New York: Cambridge University Press, 2022), 1-9.